Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 ### What happened to Claude Fable 5 — can I use it now?

-Yes.
+Yes, with caveats.
 Fable 5 launched June 9, 2026, was suspended June 12 under a US government export-control directive, and was restored globally on July 1.
-Through July 7 it's included for up to 50% of weekly usage limits on Pro, Max, Team, and select Enterprise plans; after July 7 it moves to credits-based billing.
-It's Anthropic's most capable generally available model — a Mythos-class tier above Opus.
+Since July 20 it stays included (at reduced limits) only on Max and Team Premium; Pro and Team Standard users access it via API credits at $10/$50 per million tokens.
+It's Anthropic's most intelligent generally available model — a Mythos-class tier above Opus.
 See our Fable 5 explainer for the full story and billing details.

 ---